Building a Boat Rack

 Here you can see the fish shaped clamp screw down & clamped on the gunwale, the felt roller, the ratchet strap and the afterthought pipe extensions

 Boat Hardware ; Note the wheels on the rear of the boat in the photo below.
 These make life a lot easier for one person to load, and or roll to the water's edge.
 These wheels can be pivoted and rotated 180 degrees so the boat can be used like a wheelbarrow either upside down as shown, or right side up for moving from the parking area to into the water.
-They can then be rotated back up while under way like shown or totally removed.
+They can then be rotated back up while under way like shown below or totally removed.

 Here is the finished product about ready to roll